yalidogan/YALI-OS/README.md

 # YALI-OS
-Custom Linux kernel built with x86asm and C with interactive shell and bootloader
+YALI-OS is an interactive, multitasking operating system with a custom kernel and shell.